gurnoor121198/nd00333-capstone/starter_file/README.md

 Max Concurrent Iterations ("max_concurrent_iterations": 5): This specifies the maximum number of model training iterations that can run simultaneously.
 By allowing up to 5 iterations concurrently, the experiment can utilize available computational resources effectively, potentially speeding up the overall process.

 These adjustments simplify the technical terms while retaining the core meaning and purpose of each parameter in the context of AutoML experimentation for predicting the "DEATH_EVENT" in a dataset.

+We can see the autoML config that we have set.
+Now,I am running the auto ml job using above automl config.
 ![alt text](image-12.png)
+We can see the run details over here.
 ![alt text](image-13.png)
+Now our run is complete and we can see the best model.
 ![alt text](image-14.png)
 ![alt text](image-15.png)
 ![alt text](image-16.png)
+We can see the parameters that we have using Automl run.
 ![alt text](image-17.png)

 ### Results